GiovanniSalmeri/yellow-embed/README.md

 ## How to define a multimedia service

 Multimedia services can be defined in `system/extension/embed.ini`.
+The file comes with several types predefined, you can add more of them in this format:

+    service: url

-The file comes with several types predefined, you can add more of them.
-Write the name of the service, followed by `:` and the URL of the content to embed.
-You can get the URL to use from the share command in the various services.
-The following placeholders are available:
+You can infer the URL to use from the "embed" command in the various services, usually it is the `src` attribute of an `iframe` tag.
+Replace the specific source identifiers with the following placeholders:

 `@1`, `@2`...: first, second... part of the source identifier
-`@lang`: language of the page
+`@lang`: language to be shown

-If the content should normally occupy the full width of the page and have a fixed height in pixels, add this latter to the URL, separated by a comma.
+If the content should normally occupy the full width of the page and have a fixed height in pixels, you can specify this latter like this:

+    service: url, height

 You should know that most third-party services collect personal data and use cookies.
 Prefer services that respect your privacy and that of your visitors.